Operation ASHA: Impact

-Operation ASHA increases TB-detection rate by 50-400% within 6-18 month of starting work in any area.
+Operation ASHA increases TB-detection rate by 50–400% within 6–18 month of starting work in any area.
 Also, DST-TB treatment default rate has been maintained at 3%, compared to 32% in a triangulation study in India.

 As of 2016, Operation ASHA has treated a total of 75,719 patients of DST-TB in India (including 9,003 patients in Cambodia), 366 patients of MDR-TB, two patient of XDR-TB, and one patient of XXDR-TB.
 Another XDR-TB is also undergoing treatment in India.
-342 Haemophilia patients have been detected and started on treatment.
-Operation ASHA has also detected thousands of patients of diabetes, heart disease and mental depression, and is helping with the management of their health issues.
+342 haemophilia patients have been detected and started on treatment.
+Operation ASHA has also detected thousands of patients of diabetes, heart disease and depression, and is helping with the management of their health issues.

 Following treatment, patients earn an additional $13,935 (Rs.
 8.36 Lakh) on average through reinstated productivity in their lifetime (Annual TB Report 2013, Government of India).
 Thus, treated patients have benefited by a whopping $843 million (Rs.
 5,485.3 Crore).
 Also, with treatment of each patient, the economy saves $12,235 (Rs 7.34 Lakh) in indirect losses (Annual TB Report 2013, Government of India).
 Thus, the Indian and Cambodian economies have saved a total of $740.9 million (Rs 4,816.1 Crore) for patients who have successfully completed the treatment.

 Operation ASHA has also distributed millions of analgesic, antacid, antiemetic, iron and calcium tablets, condoms, Oral Rehydration Salts, protein supplements, in addition to 8 tons of food and 9000 blankets.

-Till January 2021, a total of around 4930 patients had been enrolled and more than 1,05,550 supervised doses had been logged through eCompliance.
+Till January 2021, a total of around 4930 patients had been enrolled and more than 105,550 supervised doses had been logged through eCompliance.
 The default rate had also been reduced to 1.5 percent, which is much less than that of other institutions.
-Additionally, the total cost of treating a patient is $80 in comparison to $300 among other NGO's.
-In year 2013, Operation ASHA's president, Dr.Shelly Batra, was chosen as Social Entrepreneur of the Year, in recognition of this innovative and effective methodology.
+Additionally, the total cost of treating a patient is $80 in comparison to $300 among other NGOs.
+In year 2013, Operation ASHA's president, Dr. Shelly Batra, was chosen as Social Entrepreneur of the Year, in recognition of this innovative and effective methodology.
 In addition to combating tuberculosis and simultaneously addressing the effects of global poverty.